dougbutner/universal-consciousness/README.md

 # Critical Thinking Questions
 Answer these questions to test your comprehension and find where you would like to do more research.
-1. List all the densities, and figure out what dimensions are crucial to the operation of each density and why.
+1. List all the densities, and figure out what dimensions are most crucial to the operation of each density and why.
-2. Do you think there is another 3-axis system above the 9th dimension (10,
+2. Do you think there is another 3-axis system above the 9th dimension (10, 11, and 12)?
+Why or why not?
+3. What do you think is the relation between first density and 13th density?

 # Video Course Image Credits